junxit/us-congress-bills-114/metadata.md

 - 2016-02-29 — Mr. Hice, Jody B. moved to suspend the rules and pass the bill, as amended.
 - 2016-02-29 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H1028-1030)
 - 2016-02-29 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H1028-1030)
+- 2016-03-01 — Message on House action received in Senate and at desk: House amendment to Senate bill.
+- 2016-03-08 — Resolving differences -- Senate actions: Senate agreed to the House amendment to the Senate bill by Unanimous Consent.(consideration: CR S1349)
+- 2016-03-08 — Senate agreed to the House amendment to the Senate bill by Unanimous Consent. (consideration: CR S1349)
+- 2016-03-09 — Message on Senate action sent to the House.
+- 2016-03-15 — Presented to President.
+- 2016-03-15 — Presented to President.
+- 2016-03-18 — Became Public Law No: 114-136.
+- 2016-03-18 — Became Public Law No: 114-136.
+- 2016-03-18 — Signed by President.
+- 2016-03-18 — Signed by President.